Back To Main Menu

 Audition

 You are required to attend an entrance audition of approximately 15 minutes on your intended principal study.
 Non-pianists are advised to bring along their own accompanist for the audition.
-If necessary, please contact the Student Admissions Office for a list of accompanists.
+Please refer to the list of official accompanists if necessary.
 The accompanist fee is S$100, for a 45-minute rehearsal and the audition.
 Applicants are required to make arrangements with the accompanists directly for practice sessions and payment.
+All instrumentalists except percussionists and pianists are required to bring their principal study instrument for the audition.

 The audition consists of the following: